 Vice Chair: Nitarshan Rajkumar (Canada)

 Nitarshan Rajkumar is a PhD candidate researching AI at the University of Cambridge.
-He was previously Senior Policy Adviser to the UK Secretary of State for Science, Innovation and Technology, a role in which he co-founded the AI Safety Institute.
+He was previously Senior Policy Adviser to the UK Secretary of State for Science, Innovation and Technology, a role in which he co-founded the AI Safety Institute and co-created the AI Safety Summit and UK supercomputing programme.
 Prior to that, he was a researcher at Mila in Montréal, and a software engineer at startups in San Francisco.

 Working Group 4: Internal risk management and governance of General-purpose AI providers